 JOE PALCA: Salvia divinorum is a plant.
 It's a member of the mint family.
 Smoking it sends users on an otherworldly voyage.

-Dr. MATTHEW JOHNSON (Johns Hopkins Medical School): Some people would speculate that it's another dimension.
+MATTHEW JOHNSON: Some people would speculate that it's another dimension.
 Others would describe it as the spirit world.